HominemSanctvm/simple-user-reg-api/README.md

-A simple javascript restful API made using express and mongodb.
+A simple javascript, restful API made using express and mongodb.